scemino/nscumm/README.md

 NSCUMM
 ======

-Quick and dirty .NET port of the SCUMM engine version 3, 4, 5, 6, 7 and 8 of the project scummvm.
+Quick and dirty .NET port of the SCUMM engine version 3 to 8 of the project scummvm.

 Quick start
 -----------